julioclerio/xgb-boosting_gradiente-boosting/README.md

 This project focuses on predicting customer churn within a banking dataset.
 Customer churn, also known as customer attrition, refers to the phenomenon where customers stop doing business with a company.
 The dataset used here contains various attributes and features related to bank customers, aiming to predict whether a customer is likely to leave the bank.

 ## Directory Structure

+- **Notebooks:** This folder contains Jupyter notebooks used for data exploration, model training, and result evaluation.
+Each regression model has a dedicated notebook for analysis and implementation.

+- **Repository:** The `dataset` folder contains the CSV file with the necessary data for training and testing the regression models.

 ## About this file - Attribute Information

 | Attribute | Description |